 Ball S (2013) Global Education Inc: New Policy Networks and the Neoliberal Imaginary.
 Oxford: Routledge.

-Centre for Education Statistics and Evaluation (2017) Abbreviated to CLT, the idea that working memory is limited and that overloading it can have a negative impact on learning, and that instruction should be designed to take this into account in Practice: Examples for the Classroom.
+Centre for Education Statistics and Evaluation (2017) Cognitive Load Theory in Practice: Examples for the Classroom.
 New South Wales Department of Education.

 Collarbone P (2015) Leading change, changing leadership (Part 2).
 System change moving to the next level of performance – incorporating two case studies.
 CSE Occasional Paper 142: 2-3.